What is product discovery documentation and why does it matter?

 • Results in actionable learning, not just data collection

 Every idea has assumptions.
 Experiments convert assumptions into evidence.
 Run experiments before scaling to avoid building products nobody wants.
+Prototypes are often the most effective experiment vehicle.
+For the complete validation framework, see the startup idea validation guide.

 A well-structured experiment includes: Learning Objectives (what you want to discover), Hypotheses (specific, testable predictions), Metrics and Targets (how you'll measure success), Experiment Plan (methodology and timeline), Target Audience (who you'll test with), User Experience Design, and Data Collection Tools.